Against All Odds

 Amazed that this could only get more surprising, Ginny cleaned up the kitchen table and went to go help her mother.

 Upon first seeing the house, Sirius had to slow down and just stare at it for a minute.
 Ginny supposed he had to get used to the idea of being welcome anywhere again.
-She watched him from the window as he took in the Burrow, and she could have sworn she saw his black lips curl up in a wistful smile.
+She watched the canine from the window as he took in the Burrow, and she could have sworn she saw his black lips curl up in a wistful smile.

 Since she was the one downstairs, she entered the living room, doing so at the exact same time when he scratched at the door.
 Now she smiled.
 Opening the door, a blur of black fur whizzed past her and happily barked up and down the length of the house.
-Ginny found herself laughing at the site.
+Ginny found herself laughing at the sight.

 Shutting the door, Ginny entered the living room where Sirius stood on all fours, wagging his tail and semi-familiar things took a hold of his memory.
 "You can change back, you know," she told him.

-"Um… you do remember how to change back, right?"
+"Um…you do remember how to change back, right?"

 That mischievous smile was playing at his lips again.
 Just as quickly as he'd entered the house, he transformed back into a man.
 Surprisingly, though his Animagus form looked old and mutt-like, Sirius looked exactly as he'd been when she'd last seen him more than two years ago.
 And the mischievous smile from a second ago was still on his lips.
 Sirius strode right up to her, grabbed her by the shoulders, and locked lips with her.
 When he broke away, his smile was still there.
 "It's good to be back."